Ben Juliano, Ph.D.

 Owens Walker, Ph.D.

-Owens received his B.S. in electrical engineering from Cornell University in 1987 and both his M.S. and Ph.D. in electrical engineering from the Naval Postgraduate School, Monterey, CA, in 1995 and 2009, respectively.
-He has been instrumental in the development of networking and cyber security course offerings at the United States Naval Academy, and his current research work includes wireless network security, wireless medium access, and wireless sensor networks for battlefield monitoring.
-Owens is a member of the IEEE and Eta Kappa Nu.
+Walker received his B.S. in Electrical Engineering from Cornell University in 1987 and both his M.S. and Ph.D. in Electrical Engineering degree from the Naval Postgraduate School, Monterey, California in 1995 and 2009, respectively.
+He has been instrumental in the development of networking and cyber security course offerings at the United States Naval Academy and his current research work includes wireless networking, wireless security, computer security, and light-based communications.
+Owens is a senior member of the IEEE, a member of Eta Kappa Nu, and an ABET Senior IDEAL Scholar.